CarlHajal/mm-python-api/README.md

 Read the digital input from the given pin in put on the IO Expander

 @param device - The IO expander device identifier (1-3)
-@param pin.   - The pin index to read from (0-3)
+@param pin    - The pin index to read from (1-4) above v3.0 included, from (1-3) below v3.0.
-@return.      - The level at the IO expander pin
+@return       - The level at the IO expander pin

 #### Example